arielherself/espresso/README.md

 Relations between <strong>Sweden and Turkey</strong> worsened after a far-right politician burnt a copy of the Koran at a protest in Stockholm outside the Turkish embassy.
 The Turkish foreign ministry called the decision to permit the demonstration “completely unacceptable”.
 A planned visit to Ankara by Sweden’s defence minister had already been cancelled.
 Turkey’s objections are holding up the accession to NATO of both Sweden and Finland.

 Tens of thousands of <strong>Israelis</strong> took to the streets to protest against plans to [reform the country’s judiciary](https://te.arielherself.xyz/middle-east-and-africa/2023/01/16/binyamin-netanyahu-rushes-to-take-on-israels-supreme-court).
-The recently-elected government, led by Binyamin Netanyahu, is trying to curb the powers of the Supreme Court by tightening political control over judicial appointments.
-Mr Netanyahu has dismissed the protests as a refusal of opponents to accept the results of the general election in November.
+The recently elected government, led by Binyamin Netanyahu, is trying to curb the powers of the Supreme Court by tightening political control over judicial appointments.
+Mr Netanyahu has dismissed the protests as a refusal by his opponents to accept the results of the general election in November.

 Listen to an abridged version of the subscriber-only briefing.